Shepardeon/love2d-starter-template/README.md

 * An atlas management system that can use spritebatch
 * An animation system which uses the atlas system
 * A camera system that can handle multiple layers with parallax
-* A sahder pipeline that can chain multiple shaders back to back
+* A shader pipeline that can chain multiple shaders back to back
 * A rendering pipeline that combines camera+shaders+resolution handling
 * A debug graph which can be used to monitor update time, draw time, memory usage and so on...
 * An async loading system which allows to load game resources (images, fonts, sounds and more) without blocking the main thread